-- Capital raising and borrowings from related and not related parties to support existing projects including development of the Dartbrook coal mine.
-Post balance date the consolidated entity entered a joint venture transaction which, if the transaction is completed, provide adequate funding to support development at operations at the Dartbrook Mine (refer Note 34) - Development and exploitation of its coal tenements.
+- Capital raising and borrowings from related and not related parties to support existing projects including development of the Dartbrook coal mine. - Development and exploitation of its coal tenements.
 Budgeted expenditure will allow the Company to meet tenement commitments on tenements which are not planned to be relinquished.
 If tenement commitments are not met then the Company will seek a variation of required expenditure from the relevant authority which, it is expected, will be granted. - Realisation of surplus assets.